|

 -- Al Stewart

-minutes, then proceeded to offer a suggestion on how to
+minutes, then proceeded to offer suggestions on how to

 help the men